Expert determiner accreditation in Australia

 Inclusions and obligations

 - Resolution Institute will cover the full cost of course fees for the duration of the course.

 - All expenses will be paid including flights and accommodation for the course dates (for face to face attendance).

 - It is the candidate’s responsibility to ensure they meet the eligibility criteria should they wish to be included on the panel following the successful completion of the course and assessment.

-- The candidate must be available to attend the full duration of the course to be held online 21-22 October and 3 December 2021.
+- The candidate must be available to attend the full duration of the course.

 - The successful candidate must write a report about her scholarship experience and may be asked to speak at Resolution Institute events.